Dylan Molloy

-Dylan Molloy (born August 18, 1995) is an American lacrosse player who currently plays for Chrome Lacrosse Club in the Premier Lacrosse League and the Colorado Mammoth in the National Lacrosse League.
+Dylan Molloy (August 18, 1995) is an American lacrosse player who plays as an attackman for California Redwoods of the Premier Lacrosse League.
 He was a three-time All-American NCAA lacrosse player at Brown University from 2014–17 who led his team to two straight NCAA tournaments.

 Early and personal life

-The son of Lynn and Don, Molloy is a native of Setauket, New York, and attended St. Anthony's High School, where he earned two varsity letters in lacrosse and one each in cross country and winter track.
+Dylan Molloy was born on August 18, 1995 to Lynn and Don Molloy, and is a native of Setauket, New York.
+He attended St. Anthony's High School, where he earned two varsity letters in lacrosse and one each in cross country and winter track.
 He served as a captain of the lacrosse team his senior year and was named team MVP.
-He currently works for Chubb Insurance.

-Career Highlights
+Molloy works as an underwriter for an insurance company.

+College career

 During Molloy's four years at Brown, the team compiled a record of 45 wins and 16 losses, with the 2016 squad compiling a 13 and 1 record.
 The 2016 team went 14 and 2 during the regular season and received a number five seeding in the NCAA tournament before losing to eventual champion Maryland in the semifinals, in overtime.
 Brown made the NCAA tournament two straight years during Molloy's tenure, with a tournament record of two wins and two losses.

-Molloy holds the 9th highest total in NCAA Division I with 318 career points.
+Molloy is among the all time leaders with 318 career points.

+Professional career

 Molloy was selected first overall in the 2017 MLL Draft by the Florida Launch.

 After being a part of the initial group of players to form the Premier Lacrosse League, being assigned to the Redwoods Lacrosse Club, Molloy reversed his decision and returned to MLL with the New York Lizards.

+Molloy was released by Chrome Lacrosse Club on August 1, 2023.
+The following week, he was signed by Atlas.
+After finishing the 2023 season, Molloy played limited time for the Atlas in 2024 as a reserve attackman.
+Molloy signed with the California Redwoods following the 2024 season.

 Molloy was drafted 43rd overall in the 2017 NLL Draft by the Buffalo Bandits.